The Prince's Trust Council

 young people in the UK.

-Wendy Becker is Chief Operating Officer of Jack
+Wendy Becker is Chief Executive Officer of Jack

 Wills.
 She is a Non-Executive Director of Whitbread plc, where she

 is a member of the Audit and Remuneration Committees.
 Wendy spent